Skip to Main Content

 Tests

-• The Generic Conspiracy Beliefs (GCB) Scale (Interactive version)– This is an open-access educational resource, but you are required to acknowledge the test is from Robert Brotherton, Christopher C. French and Alan D. Pickering (2013).
+• The Generic Conspiracy Beliefs (GCB) Scale (Interactive version)– This is an open-access educational resource, but you are required to acknowledge the test is from Brotherton et al. (2013).
 Also, indicate any modifications applied to the test if applicable.
 List of questions on GCBS.

 • To use the interactive GCB scale test, add this text below to your Qualtrix survey: